a-bird-of-paradise/flex-and-bison/README.md

     What you probably actually want is to have a flag in your context object that lets the lexer communicate to the main program that execution is complete.
 I might put that in.

+    I did in the end.
+Very straightforward.
+Add a bool to the context and initialise it to `false`.
+In the lexer, when matching `<<EOF>>` you set the bool to `true` and `return 0;` just like a newline.
+However the main loop examines the context after every iteration and, if it is set `true`, terminates the loop.

+    And I had to destroy the scanner and the other `malloc()`/`calloc()`ed elements of the context, because the sanitisers catch these leaks now (which didn't matter when the lexer `exit()`ed).

 2. We can break the LALR parser relatively easily with the `ON DUPLICATE` statement.
 As the scanner returns one token for `ON[ \t\n]+DUPLICATE` statements like
     ````sql
     INSERT INTO t1 (a,b,c)